Dr. Staci B. Martin, UPRISE Board Facilitator

 Hopper magazine article

-Dustina Haase-Lanier, MSW, UPRISE Board Member
+Matt Chorpenning, MSW, UPRISE Board Member

 Past Board Members

-Marina Barcelo, MSW, MA, Former UPRISE Story Keeper
+Marina Barcelo, MSW, MA, Former UPRISE Storykeeper

-Marina Barcelo, MSW, MA, (she/her/hers) is the Student Inclusion Coordinator at Portland State University’s School of Social Work, where she provides ongoing student and faculty support in the areas of recruitment and retention, with a specific focus on students of color and first generation students.
+Marina Barcelo, MSW, MA, (she/her) is the Student Inclusion Coordinator at Portland State University’s School of Social Work, where she provides ongoing student and faculty support in the areas of recruitment and retention, with a specific focus on students of color and first generation students.
 Marina provides direct clinical support, as well as leadership around institutional change.
 In addition to her service on the UPRISE Collective Board, Marina serves as the Board Vice President of the ACLU of Oregon.
 She also serves as a board member of Momentum Alliance, a youth led organization that mentors social justice leaders.
 Marina is a reproductive justice advocate and member of We Are BRAVE, a people of color led coalition working at the intersections of reproductive justice, immigrant rights, youth movements, health equity, and tribal sovereignty.
 Lastly, Marina is a member of the Oregon Community Foundation’s Latino Partnership Program Advisory Council, where she helps strengthen Latino engagement in and influence on social and economic issues that affect their lives and communities.
 Marina holds a Master’s of Social Work, a Master’s in Women’s & Gender Studies, and a Certificate in Nonprofit Management & Philanthropy from Loyola University Chicago.
 In her “free time,” Marina serves her communities through movement.
 She is a NASM Certified Personal Trainer and owner of Dude Girl PDX, providing body-positive fitness instruction for all levels, body shapes and sizes, and abilities.

 Dr. Gita Mehrotra, Former UPRISE Board Member

-Gita Mehrotra (she/her/hers) is currently on the faculty at Portland State University, School of Social Work.
+Gita Mehrotra PhD (she/her) is currently on the faculty at Portland State University, School of Social Work.
 Prior to entering academia Gita did domestic violence work for over a decade years in a variety of capacities including: direct service, education/training, and program and organizational development, with a focus on API communities and LGBTQ communities of color.
 Gita has also been involved with community building within queer and trans communities of color for over 20 years in the Midwest and West Coast.
-Gita’s current research and teaching interests include: racial equity and social justice within social work education and in organizational contexts, intimate violence in minoritized communities, & queer people of color identities & wellness. gita is also currently a member of the community advisory committee for Bradley Angle's LGBTQ program in Portland, OR and also serves on the board for Social Justice Fund Northwest.
+Gita’s current research and teaching interests include: racial equity and social justice within social work education and in organizational contexts, intimate violence in minoritized communities, & queer people of color identities & wellness.
+Gita is also currently a member of the community advisory committee for Bradley Angle's LGBTQ program in Portland, OR and also serves on the board for Social Justice Fund Northwest.